-Revenues for the year ended December 31, 2013 increased 42.3% to approximately \$10,947,000 as compared to approximately \$7,692,000 for the year ended December 31, 2012.
-This increase was primarily a result of sales to new accounts, increased product usage by existing accounts and grant revenue received of approximately \$67,000.
-Each new customer in a defined period has the potential to become an established customer with repeat orders and increased account penetration.
-As such, revenue growth occurs from both new customers who purchase for the first time in a period and increased purchasing from established customers.
-Each new period of measurement is thus benefited from the additional new customers added in the prior period and growth, if any, realized from established customers.
+Revenues for the year ended December 31, 2014 increased 53.6% to approximately \$16,817,000 as compared to approximately \$10,947,000 for the year ended December 31, 2013.
+This increase was primarily a result of the sales strategy to focus on growing sales and increasing product usage in existing accounts and adding new accounts.
+In addition, the company received grant revenue of approximately \$314,000 in the year ended December 31, 2014, as compared to grant revenue of approximately \$70,000 in the year ended December 31, 2014, as compared to grant revenue of approximately \$70,000 in the year ended December 31, 2014, as compared to grant revenue of approximately \$70,000 in the year ended December 31, 2013.
+The strategy of focusing on breadth, depth and quality has enabled the Company to experience growth in our existing accounts and extend the growth to new accounts.
+With regards to new accounts, each new customer in a defined period has the potential to become an established customer with repeat orders and increased account penetration.
+As such, revenue growth occurs from increased purchasing from established customers and new customers who purchase for the first time.
+Each new period of measurement is thus benefited from growth in existing customers and the additional new customers added.